top of page

 Is this genre currently in fashion?

 According to Bubblecow.com comedy is not listed as one of the most popular genres as of 2023.
-However, I think this is because comedy isn’t usually seen as its own genre and more of a facet or style imbedded into another genre.
+However, I think this is because comedy isn’t usually seen as its own genre and moreso a facet or style imbedded into another genre.

 Conclusion

-It is probably still safe to write comedy as of 2023, but be prepared for the fact that it may not be a bestseller without being tied into another popular genre, such as Fantasy /Sci-fi or Crime.
+It is probably still safe to write comedy, but be prepared for the fact that it may not be a bestseller without being tied into another popular genre, such as Fantasy/Sci-fi or Crime.

 I personally would be very happy to see a good comedy book sweeping the shelves of my local bookstore.
 The last few years have been very rough.
 We all could use a good laugh.